bbcarchdev/liblod-php/README.md

 ## Usage

-See `res_liblod_usage.md` (in this directory).
+See `liblod-php_usage.md` (in this directory).

 ## Developing the code

-To develop res/liblod, you'll need to install the dependencies.
+To develop liblod-php, you'll need to install the dependencies.
 You can do this
 with:

 ```